Exam Resources

 - Contains one or more pod (helpers).
 Scale pods on multiple nodes

-k run mypod -it --image nginx -- sh
+k run mypod -it --image nginx -- sh- YAML always has

 Kubernetes ReplicaSets